KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 Written against the glTF 2.0 spec.

+## Exclusions

+* This extension must not be used on a material that also uses `KHR_materials_pbrSpecularGlossiness`.
+* This extension must not be used on a material that also uses `KHR_materials_unlit`.

 ## Overview

 This extension defines a clear coating that can be layered on top of an existing glTF material definition.
 A clear coat is a common technique used in Physically-Based Rendering to represent a protective layer applied to a base material.
 See [Theory, Documentation and Implementations](#theory-documentation-and-implementations)